 P-card internal controls program

-Download the internal controls programs checklist developed for a P-card program.
+Download the chart of internal controls developed for a P-card program.
 It specifies the internal controls, designates the type of control, and highlights the types of risks prevented.

 Invoice processing program

-Download the internal controls programs checklist developed for invoice processing.
+Download the chart of internal controls developed for invoice processing.
 It specifies the internal controls, designates the type of control, and highlights the types of risks prevented.